open-telemetry/opentelemetry-go-contrib/instrumentation/runtime/internal/x/README.md

 export OTEL_GO_X_DEPRECATED_RUNTIME_METRICS=true
 ```

-After two additional releases, the deprecated runtime metrics will be removed,
+In the next release, the deprecated runtime metrics will be removed,
 and setting the environment variable will no longer have any effect.

 The value set must be the case-insensitive string of `"true"` to enable the